habpygo/webmamgiota/README.md

 NOTE: Tab `Check for IoT data` not working yet.
 Work in progress.
 NOTE: You must fill in a number (0 is fine) in the Value IOTAs field, otherwise the app will panic.

 This web-app is still under construction and no safety tests have been conducted yet.
 If you want to, only use small IOTA values, and do not use our wallet seed.
 Otherwise and even better, use https://nodes.devnet.thetangle.org:443 (Previous testnet) for testing purposes,with a MWM of 9 to 14 as is suggested here https://blog.iota.org/first-of-the-new-testnets-live-f8f41b99e9a3 I've set mwm to 9 which is fast.
+You can change these settings in the `metadata.go` file.

 `webmamgiota` is a small project to implement Masked Authenticated Messaging on the IOTA tangle with Golang via a web UI.